Male & female entrepreneurs are different, or not?

 That may be true.
 Still, this doesn’t mean women entrepreneurs have less self-belief than men.

-Male and female business owners with staff score equally on their creative mindset
+3. Male and female firm owners with staff score equally on their creative mindset

 When entrepreneurs are asked to list their strongest competencies, women were 10 percent more likely to list creativity.